mnelson4/yet-another-related-posts-plugin/readme.txt

 	* Use `get_terms` to load terms
 * Support for [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/).
-* Added Portuguese stopwords by Leandro Coelho ([Logística Descomplicada](http://www.logisticadescomplicada.com)) = 3.3.3 =
+* Added Portuguese stopwords by Leandro Coelho ([Logística Descomplicada](http://www.logisticadescomplicada.com))
+* Fix formatting of the Related Posts meta box
+= 3.3.3 =
 * [Bug fix](http://wordpress.org/support/topic/no-related-posts-1): a fix for keyword computation for pages; should improve results on pages.
 May require flushing of cache: see FAQ for instructions.
 * Init YARPP on the `init` action, [for compatibility with WPML](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-load-sequence-yarpp-starts-before-the-wordpress-init-completes)